Josie and the Pussycats Cast Reunites for the Film's Sweet 16

 Of course, Dawson would end up playing Val and Cook would end up playing Josie.

-Elfront also revealed that U2's Bono is a fan of the film and that the film continued to develop a following over time.
+Elfront also revealed that U2's Bono was a fan of the film and that the film continued to develop a following over time.

 "Deb met Bono and Bono told her he loved the movie," Elfont told BuzzFeed.
 "And he totally got it.
 That was within a year of it coming out, when we still thought people were going to get it and it would open people's eyes up to the music business."